 Gaining visibility over member participation in your organization’s activities is paramount for understanding how effective your engagement efforts are – and therefore, how successful your organization is.
 To learn more about how memberplanet’s Enterprise features can help your organization, please contact me.

-By Matt Arnold
+About Matt Arnold

 As our Vice President of Business Development, Matt is dedicated to serving member-based organizations and small to mid-sized associations.
 With over 10 years of experience wearing various leadership hats as an Alpha Tau Omega alumnus, Matt specializes in all fraternal organization matters.
 Whether a group is challenged with growing membership or engaging members, he's got a solution.